 26 Jan Five Simple Health Hacks

-We just passed the annual “Quitter’s Day”, as determined by Strava, the social network for athletes.
+We are coming up on the annual “Quitter’s Day”, as determined by Strava, the social network for athletes.
 This is the day when most people have already given up on their annual commitment to themselves – their new year’s resolutions.
 If this sounds familiar, here are a few simple hacks to improve your health, to improve your meals, to add health benefits and to resume your healthy habits:

 Offset treats with healthy snacks